Circle of Ice: the History of ICEHOTEL in Sweden

 Several trend reports on travel and experiences show that sustainability and nature experiences are strong trends for what travelers will demand after the Pandemic.

-With the future in mind, "Kiruna Lappland" has taken on the role of pushing the issue of a more environmentally conscious tourism forward; like the certification "Sustainable Arctic Destination".
+With the future in mind, "Kiruna Lappland" has taken on the role of pushing the issue of more environmentally conscious tourism forward; like the certification "Sustainable Arctic Destination".

 This post was originally an examination report by Fredrik Goldhahn, as a student at TUC University during the Hotel- and Restaurant Manager Program.